-He was also a serious binge drinker during the last five years or so of his life.
-In fact, several of his friends have stated categorically that he was an alcoholic.
-At the time of his death, Lanza was in poor physical shape, with the beginnings of arteriosclerosis, extremely high blood pressure, liver damage, and a number of other ailments.
+He was also a serious binge drinker—some of his friends and associates considered him an alcoholic—during the last five years or so of his life.
+At the time of his death, Lanza was in poor physical shape, with the beginnings of arteriosclerosis, dangerously high blood pressure (with systolic readings of up to 290), liver damage, and a number of other ailments.
 However, the most potentially lethal of these health problems was phlebitis, a condition presumably caused (or at least aggravated) by his lifestyle.
 See Mario Lanza: A Fatal Zest for Living, by Armando Cesari and Philip A. Mackowiak, MD.

 Why did Lanza compromise his health?

-That's a complex question, and obviously there is a certain amount of conjecture involved here.
+That's a complex question, and obviously there is a fair amount of conjecture involved here.
 However, the evidence strongly points to Lanza's ...

 Lanza's insecurities were further compounded by the near-constant attacks to which he was subjected by the press from 1951 inwards, together with the criticisms and often-unfounded skepticism he received from many music critics.
 See Lanza and the Press for more information.

 What was his vocal range and voice type?